emerconn/fleet-infra/k8s/flux/README.md

   - manually created
   - needed for automated secrets
   - primarily using this to GitOps the init secrets for external-secrets, vault-secrets-operator, etc.

+- Force a reconcile of all flux resources with `flux reconcile kustomization flux-system --with-source`